 Application Process

-Application Process To Be A Registered Psychologist Or School Psychologist
+Application Process to Be a Full Psychologist or Full School Psychologist

-The College of Health and Care Professionals of BC grants registration to applicants who meet the registration requirements and standards established by the Health Professions Act (HPA), the Psychologists Regulation, and the CHCPBC BylawsCHCPBC confirms an applicant meets these standards through a careful review and validation of an applicant’s education, training, and practice experience, as well as requiring oral and written exams.
+The College of Health and Care Professionals of BC (CHCPBC) grants licensure to applicants who meet the licensure requirements and standards established by the Health Professions and Occupations Act (HPOA) (as of April 1, 2026) and the CHCPBC BylawsCHCPBC confirms an applicant meets these standards through a careful review and validation of an applicant’s education, training, and practice experience, as well as requiring entry to practice examinations.

 Selecting the Application Type